Uinyw/financetracker/pages/use_cases/use_case_descriptions_management_of_income_sources.md

 Primary Actors: User
 Secondary Actors: -

-Preconditions: The income source to add a notification for is currently added or edited
+Preconditions: The transaction to add a notification for is currently added or edited
-Postconditions: A new notification is created for the given income source
+Postconditions: A new notification is created for the given transaction.

 Flow:
-1. The user creates a new notification for the income source
+1. The user creates a new notification for the transaction
-2. The system saves the notication and assigns it to the icome source.
+2. The system saves the notication and assigns it to the transaction.

 Information Requirements: ID, Name, Priority (High, Medium, Low), Periodicity
 ```

-## Add Income Record
+## Add Transaction Record

 ```
-Title: Add Income Record
+Title: Add Transaction Record

 Primary Actors: User
 Secondary Actors: -

-Preconditions: The income source to add income records for is currently edited
+Preconditions: The transaction to add transaction records for is currently edited
-Postconditions: The income record is added to the income source
+Postconditions: The transaction record is added to the transaction source

 Flow:
-1. The user adds income records.
+1. The user adds transaction records.
 2. The system validates the provided data.
-Income records can only be added if income source is dynamic and not OneTime.
+Transaction records can only be added if transaction source is dynamic and not OneTime.
-3. The system creates the income record and assigns it to the income source.
+3. The system creates the transaction record and assigns it to the transaction source.

 Alternative flows:
 3a.
 The provided data is invalid: The systems informs the user about his invalid input.